 Food and nutrition support children in having an uncomplicated course of infection.
 While a well nourished child who gets measles is going to be sick for a week or two, complications from measles are what can be life threatening, more so than measles itself.
 These can include pneumonia or encephalitis.
 But these are extremely rare in children who are healthy and in strong nutrition status, before exposure.
 This doesn’t mean that sprinkling a poorly nourished child with supplements during fever and illness will do the trick (though certain ones may help).
 Here’s what that means:

 – Measles infection and measles vaccination as MMR both present vigorous demands for the immune system.
-Your child’s nutrition status before, during, and after exposure can determine the severity of illness/reaction and whether or not there are complications.
+Your child’s nutrition status before, during, and after exposure determines the severity of illness/reaction and whether or not there are complications.
 While sick with measles, your child probably won’t feel like eating, will have a fever, and may have diarrhea.
 Measles exposure (natural or injected) triggers changes in gut tissue and immune function, causing children to lose protein in stool during this illness, when the immune system most needs it.
 Replenish your child daily with good food during this infection.
 If they feel too nauseous to eat, feed organic beef broth or bone broths that are not low sodium – your child needs electrolytes here.
 Stir a half teaspoon of ghee or grass fed butter (a vitamin A source) into the broth.
 Give electrolyte drinks and any protein rich foods they will accept.
 Lactose intolerance is a documented effect for some children exposed to measles, so if dairy foods that your child usually loves suddenly feel awful during this illness, switch to non-dairy protein sources like egg, meats, chicken, homemade broths, or any tolerated legumes/beans/peas.
 Elemental amino acid formulas and supplements are available too.
 Contact me if you need more information on these products.

 – Your child’s weight relative to his height should be in a healthy range.
 Body mass index should be above 10th percentile.
 Underweight children, especially those with a body mass index or weight-to-height ratio below the fifth percentile, are at higher risk for infection in general and for more complications from infections.
 Though we often hear about childhood obesity in the US, most children in my practice are struggling with gaining weight and growing – and these are kids who get sick more often, stay sick longer, and have more complications.